GreenXenith/minetestgamejam/2022/PLANNING.md

 Some [objective features](#bonus-rubric) will add up to 10 points to the final score.
 The final score will be out of 20, which means not meeting these criteria is a huge disadvantage.

 ### Community Voting
 Package reviews will be used to determine a single "Community Winner".
 Each package will be scored as a percentage calculated with `(total_positive + 1) / (total reviews + 1)`.
-Reviews with at least 1 "helpful" vote but more "unhelpful" votes will not be included in the calculation.
+Reviews with more unhelpful votes than helpful votes (+1 helpful vote) will not count towards the score.
 The highest rated package that **does not place** will be deemed the Community Winner.

 ### Rubrics